 Buyer persona profiles

-One of most important elements to your playbook for sales is to outline responses to the objections that can be anticipated.
+One of the most important elements of your playbook for sales is to outline responses to the objections that can be anticipated.

 Your salespeople are going to face the same objections again and again.
 If you provided tools that increase the clarity for how to get around and resolve sales objections, you will immediately improve sales performance and results.